Vexcited/lpadder-react/README.md

 Perform Launchpad covers on your browser !
-I'm doing this for fun, but why not taking it seriously, if anyone whants to help, then open /src/ and start to read !
+I'm doing this for fun, but why not taking it seriously, if anyone wants to help, then open /src/ and start to read !

 # Currently on build !